Forget Bernoulli and Coanda, Think Lanchester-Prandtl

 Here's where it gets a bit tricky.
 When sound travels through the air, the bit of air vibrated at the source doesn't fly all the way to your eardrum where you hear it.
 The energy is transferred by diffusion in sound waves through the air.
 This same sort of thing happens in that swirling action at the leading edge of a wing.

 Take two billiards examples like the ones below.
-On the top the cue ball hits the blue ball on one side and knocks it into the brown, to the yellow, to where it hits the black ball accelerating it down and back.
-The blue ball makes the circuit around to the black at the speed of travel.
+On the top the cue ball hits the yellow ball into the rail where it rebounds to the second rail and off again to where it hits the black ball accelerating it down and back toward where the cue ball started.
+The yellow ball makes the circuit around to the black at the speed of travel.
 Call this convection.

 Something along these lines happens with a wing.
 So even though the air doesn't make the trip around in a circle at the leading edge, the force does.
 This can be expressed as, "diffusion dominates over convection."
 Diffusion is the flow of force, or pressure impulse.
 Convection is the actual movement, or flow of air.